Inequity aversion in animals: Evolution

 The main explanation for disadvantageous inequity aversion is anticipatory conflict resolution.
 The animal anticipates their partner reacting negatively to disadvantageous inequity and thus rejects the better reward, or in the case of the Ultimatum Game, favours the equity token over the favorable one.
 Researchers have speculated that the reason why it is limited to chimpanzees and capuchins is that it requires the cognitive capability of planning, anticipating their partner's disadvantageous inequity aversion.
 Few species have this capacity.
 Chimpanzees have shown their ability to plan ahead in other contexts, for instance in tool use.
 Advantageous inequity aversion may also directly benefit an individual by enhancing its reputation, which may increase that individual's long-term access to beneficial relationships.

 Brauer and Hanus conclude from a review of studies with primates that a sense of fairness is something uniquely human and exists only rudimentarily in non-human primates.
 They state a sense of fairness is not necessary for cooperation.
-Humans evolved unique cognitive mechanisms to keep track of individuals’ contributions in collaborative activities and to control for cheaters.
+Humans evolved unique cognitive mechanisms to keep track of individuals' contributions in collaborative activities and to control for cheaters.

 Including evidence from canines, Essler, Marshall-Pescini, and Range conclude that it is possible that sensitivity to inequity was already present in an earlier common ancestor with primates.
 Alternatively, convergent evolution may be at play: under similar conditions the same behavior has emerged multiple times in evolution.
-Basing their argument partly on the facts that female chimpanzees often range solitarily and avert inequity less than males, Brosnan, Flemming, Talbot, Mayo, and Stoinski state the most likely hypothesis is that natural selection favours those who care how their outcomes compare to others.
+Basing their argument partly on the facts that female chimpanzees often range solitarily and avert inequity less than males, Brosnan, Flemming, Talbot, Mayo, and Stoinski state the most likely hypothesis is that natural selection favours those that care how their outcomes compare to others.
 The level and intensity of cooperation may be less relevant for female chimps than for males, which may reduce the need for the building of social expectations among females.
 Kim, Choe, Jeong, and Kim state it is an open question whether orangutans have lost or chimpanzees have acquired a sense of fairness in the hominid lineage.

 McAuliffe and Santos conclude that there is weak evidence for the social hypothesis for how inequity aversion came about and indirect evidence for the non-social hypothesis.
 They suspect inequity aversion has non-social roots but has been coopted for social interaction.
 In their review of studies into the cognitive abilities of parrots and corvids, Lambert, Jacobs, Osvath and von Bayern conclude it is simply too early to make any conclusions about the relationship between inequity aversion and cooperation.

 While the controlled experiments have advanced the understanding of inequity aversion, their context cannot include all possible outcomes that exist in natural social interactions.
 In the standard inequity task, refusals only hurt the actor, whereas in a natural social context, protest against inequity may lead to the actor either receiving a larger share or seeking out a better partner to work with.